confluentinc/demo-stream-designer/README.md

 ## Code Import

-> Note: This section is actively being edited and is not complete.

 1. You can build the entire demo by going to pasting the following code into the code editor.

    ```sql